 Recent research and data highlight the challenges in diversity that companies face in 2021:

-- 40% of women in the workplace feel satisfied with the decision-making process in their organizations around them in their careers.
+- 40% of women in the workplace feel satisfied with the decision-making process around them in their careers.

 - 57% of employees think their company should be doing more around diversity.